-On the one hand, they want to talk about spirituality or things like the power of setting intentions, or a powerful energy healing experience, but they don’t want to be dismissed.
+On the one hand, they want to talk about things like spirituality or things like the power of setting intentions, or a powerful energy healing experience, but they don’t want to be dismissed.
 I get that.
 First hand.

 And yet… that “woo woo” police still lives on in many minds.
 Negative comments about it are so common.
 Here’s what I think about that: we aren’t noticing the flaws in that wording or thinking.

 This “woo woo” idea has so many layers and I want to break it apart.
 What is that fear actually about?

 Does “Woo Woo” Mean Ungrounded?

 I think that underneath that “woo woo” fear is a fear of being seen as not grounded, and underneath that is a societal assumption that ungrounded refers to not being grounded in traditional Western science.

-Somehow “woo woo” got equated with “obviously bad,” but really it comes from a dominant culture trying to squash out other ways of knowing, especially what are often called “women’s ways of knowing,” like intuition or natural healing methods.
+Somehow “woo woo” got equated with “obviously bad,” but really it comes from a dominant (unhealthy) culture trying to squash out other ways of knowing, especially what are often called “women’s ways of knowing,” like intuition or natural healing methods.

 Hmm, might this be another form of sexism that we need to rethink?
 Or at least a form of dismissing other important and valid ways of knowing?
 Yes!

 Are you starting to see one of the problems with this fear of being seen as “woo woo”?
 It’s an inner skeptic (fueled by an unhealthy dominant culture) trying to stop us from speaking up about what we believe, or do what we’re here to do, and to trust in what we have experienced in reality.